kodexign/kodexign/README.md

 <br> 🌱 I’m currently learning more Javascript and front-end development
 <br> 🔍 Would like to learn python and more back-end development for better understanding

-⚡ Fun facts:
-<br>📚 Enjoy reading and going on long walks.
-<br>✈Traveling when I can afford it.
-<br>🍙 eating yummy food!
-<br>🎨Crafting and stationary enthusiast (possibly borderline collector or hoarder).
-<br>🏸 Playing badminton